February 2025

 full frame

-The original scaled frame is above, below I've cropped the frame and scaled; left clicking expands the images.
+The scaled frame is above, and I've cropped and scaled it below.
+Left-clicking enlarges the images.

 cropped frame

-The other day (24th) I walked to Borthwick Brae to take a picture of the Heron but found I'd left my memory card in my laptop, hence returning today to take the photograph.
+The other day (24th) I walked to Borthwick Brae to capture a photograph of the Heron; however, I discovered that I had abandoned my memory card in my laptop.
+Consequently, I returned today to capture the image.

 full frame